ridale/sonoffpy/README.md

 upip.install('uasyncio')
 upip.install('uhttpd')
 ```
-This installs the asyncio code allowing "multithreading"
+This installs the asyncio library allowing "multithreading" and the http server library

-we are going to want this so we can run the browser and do stuff with the hardware.
-We could also try interrupt based code but that has its issues as well.

-## check th hardware a bit...
+## check the hardware a bit...
 We can do some IO tests
 ```
 >>> import machine